leanprover-community/blog/posts/backstage-with-pechersky.md

 And I think people can be proud of it.

 You know, there is a lot of collaboration in academic math.
-But there often isn't.
-There's often a lot of competition, and secrecy, and mistrust.
-Being proud of the community that's been built is really good.
+Being proud of the community that's been built with this at its core is really good.

 Having more North American contributors would be cool.
 I don't know why exactly,